-The answer is that it depends upon the uniqueness of the subject site.
+The answer is that it depends upon the uniqueness of the Subject Site.
 By that we mean whether the carrier could just as easily find other properties nearby to lease.
-Lease rates for cell towers can run from as low as $100 a month to $15,000 a month for very unique properties.
+Lease rates for cell towers can run from as low as $100/mo. to $15,000/mo. for very unique properties.
 The average lease rate (considering all cellular leases in the U.S.) in our database is around $900/mo.
 The type of lease and the location of the cell site highly impact the valuation.
 We have dealt with leases on both ends of this spectrum and all between.
-For more information on how we help you determine the fair market value of a cell tower lease, take a look at our our proprietary cell tower lease rate database.
+For more information on how we help you determine the fair market value of a cell tower lease, take a look at our proprietary cell tower lease rate database.

 The simple answer is that in most cases, you shouldn’t get anything.
 Most carriers and all tower companies will do everything they to avoiding paying a share of revenue from future carriers on the tower.
 In many cases, if you demand revenue sharing, you will end up losing the lease.
 So be sure that they don’t have any other preferable or equal options before requesting revenue sharing.
 If you need help figuring this out, please let us know.

-Our clients regularly ask us whether they have to agree to the typical 25 years being proposed by the wireless carrier or the 50-75 years being proposed by the tower company.
-Because of the capital investment required to build a cell site and because other cell sites are built based upon their proximity to existing cell sites, the carriers need the assurance of a long term lease.
+Our clients regularly ask us whether they have to agree to the typical 25 years proposed by the wireless carrier, or the 50-75 years proposed by the tower company.
+Because of the capital investment required to build a cell site and because other cell sites are built based upon their proximity to existing cell sites, the carriers need the assurance of a long-term lease.
 Surprisingly, many of our clients think that a longer lease is more valuable.
-However because most leases contain termination rights only for the tenant/wireless carrier, it is less valuable than they might think as the longer term is a one way commitment.
-The wireless carriers will agree only very rarely to commit to a long term lease themselves.
-Twenty five years is typical and should be fine in most cases.
+However, because most leases contain termination rights only for the tenant/wireless carrier, it is less valuable than they might think as the longer term is a one-way commitment.
+The wireless carriers will agree only very rarely to commit to a long-term lease themselves.
+25 years is typical and should be fine in most cases.

 In conjunction with term, many landowners think they should have the right to terminate the lease if the wireless carrier does.
 Unfortunately, most wireless carriers will not grant the landowner the right to terminate under any circumstances.